Amazon S3 Storage Classes

 Enable Storage Classes for Backup Agent

-Open the Management Console.
+- Open the Management Console.

 - Default storage class.
-This will automatically set selected storage class to all the files you back up.
-If you enable "Show storage class options in the console" option, you will see the Storage class option with a specified default class in the Backup Wizard.
+This will automatically set the selected storage class to all objects to back up.
+If you enable the Show storage class options option, the storage class option with a specified default class in the Backup Wizard will be available.

 Set the Storage Class in Backup Agent